affinitydb/doc/mvSQL reference.md

 4. SOFT_DELETE: Not only create a index for normal pins, but also create another index for those pins which is marked in deleted status(Deleted PINs are not permanently deleted except that delete with option MODE_DELETED in C++ API or PURGE), and can be restored using mvSQL "UNDELETE". ).

 Examples: [class.sql](../../test4mvsql/test/class.sql).

+There is a operator "IS A" can be used to check whether the pin is classified as a class member or not.
+E.g. below 2 statements are equal.

+  SELECT * WHERE mv:pinID IS A class1;
+  SELECT * FROM class1;

 #### Create [class family](./terminology.md#family)